MicrosoftDocs/ATADocs/ATPDocs/deploy/activate-security-agent.md

 ### Defender for Identity sensor conflicts

+The Microsoft Security Agent isn't supported for domain controllers with a Defender for Identity sensor deployed.

-Make sure that you don't already have a [Defender for Identity sensor](deploy-defender-identity.md) deployed on the same domain controller as you're planning to activate Microsoft Security Agent capabilites for Defender for Identity.
+Make sure that the domain controller where you're planning to active Defender for Identity capabilities with the Microsoft Security Agent doesn't already have a [Defender for Identity sensor](deploy-defender-identity.md) deployed.

 ### System requirements

-Unified Defender for Endpoint and Defender for Identity sensors are supported on domain controllers only, using the one of the following operating systems only:
+The Microsoft Security Agent is supported on domain controllers only, using the one of the following operating systems:

 - Windows Server 2019
 - Windows Server 2022